VFPX/VFPXDeployment/docs/ThorUpdate.md

 ### 1. Download the VFPX Deployment tool

 * Choose Check for Updates from the Thor menu and install VFPX Deployment.

-* If desired, create a hot key for it or add it to the Thor menu.
+It's automatically added to the Thor Tools menu under Applications, VFPX Project Deployment.

 ### 2. Customize the project settings for your project

-Start VFP, CD to the folder containing your project, and invoke the VFPX Deployment tool, such as from a Thor menu or hotkey or using ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```.
+Start VFP, CD to the folder containing your project, and invoke the VFPX Deployment tool (from the Thor Tools, Application, VFPX Project Deployment menu item or using ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```.
 The first time you do that, it'll create a BuildProcess subdirectory of the project folder, copy some files to it, and terminate.

 Edit ProjectSettings.txt to specify your project information (the case of these settings is unimportant):